 This is a great free option that uses strong encryption and offers a free lifetime plan requiring no credit card for registration.
-The client uses AES-256-bit encryption, and offers a range of protocols, including OpenVPN, SoftEther, IKEv2, L2TP/IPSec, PPTP, and SSTP.
+The client uses AES-256-bit encryption and provides a range of protocols, including OpenVPN, SoftEther, IKEv2, L2TP/IPSec, PPTP, and SSTP.

-If you’re looking to upgrade to a paid plan, the company offers the Plus plan for $9.95 per month, which gives you more connection locations as well as a higher data cap.
-The Premium package costs $14.95 per month, and gives you unlimited data and 5 simultaneous connections.
+If you’re looking to upgrade to a paid plan, the best bet is their 24-month plan for $4.99/month, which gives you all connection locations as well as ten simultaneous connections.

-Another great option for free Australian VPNs, this one is unique in that it gives users an unlimited data cap and unlimited connections, even with the free version.
-The only limit they put on the free version is the number of available server is shortened to 10 countries, but you will find the US, the UK, and other popular destinations.
+Another great option for free Australian VPNs, Windscribe is unique in that it gives users a generous 10 GB data cap and unlimited connections with the free version.
+The number of available server is shortened to 10 countries, but you will find the US, the UK, and other popular destinations.

 The client also offers ad-blocking and tracker-blocking features, which adds to the robust security.
 They use AES-256-bit encryption, and although this is a very secure standard, some users have reported significant slowdowns when connected through the free version.

 The company is based in Canada, which has no laws governing VPN usage, but they are part of the Five Eyes Alliance.
 The Premium service costs $49 per year, or $9.00 per month.